What my $30 hamburger reveals about fees and how companies use them to jack up prices

 The White House pressured a bunch of airlines to drop rebooking fees, which can run into the hundreds of dollars.

-And just last week, the Biden administration announced that Zillow and other housing sites will disclose fees that get tacked onto monthly rents, like rental application fees, parking fees, or pet fees.
+And just last week, the Biden administration announced that Zillow and other housing sites will disclose fees that get tacked onto monthly rents, such as rental application fees, parking fees, or pet fees.

 The case for fees